![]() |

 Breathe freely and fully.
 Relax and let life flow through you with ease.
 Know that everything happens for a reason.
 Remember that not getting what you want is sometimes a wonderful stroke of luck.
 Rejection can be a blessing in disguise and God's way of saying "wrong direction".
 Stay in this moment, but always remember the present situation is not your final destination.
 The best is yet to come.

-Kbal Spean, River of Thousand Lingas, is an intricately carved riverbed in the foothills of the Cambodian forest.
+| Kbal Spean, River of Thousand Lingas, is an intricately carved riverbed in the foothills of the Cambodian forest. |

-Goddess Lakshmi's true mission is to bring eternal happiness to Earth, by helping us find meaningful careers that bring about handsome rewards, including personal fulfilment.
+I read of Goddess Lakshmi during my retreat at the centre.
+In the book, it was said that Goddess Lakshmi's true mission is to bring eternal happiness to Earth, by helping us find meaningful careers that bring about handsome rewards, including personal fulfilment.
 She knows that wealth, in and of itself, is not enough to create lasting happiness - it must be accompanied by spirituality and a feeling of accomplishment.
 So Goddess Lakshmi may lead us to our life's work, which will create joy and abundance for ourselves and others.

-more meaningful and fulfilling.
+It was something that struck a cord in my heart, as I think of the current job that I am holding and keep me living, but not truly alive.
+My heart yearns for a job that is more meaningful and fulfilling.
 Even though I still do not know how to get there yet, the knowledge that Goddess Lakshmi was in close proximity despite being in an outlying, distant forest brought comfort that my prayers are heard by the Universe.

 You are loved and supported by the Universe.
 Be patient.
 Believe in the power of your dreams.
 Embrace every possibility.
 Creation follows after liberation.
 Keep your faith.
 Never give up.